3.2 Data structures

 As an example, the data frame below contains the results of an experiment to determine the effect of removing the tip of petunia plants (Petunia sp.) grown at 3 levels of nitrogen on various measures of growth (note: data shown below are a subset of the full dataset).
 The data frame has 8 variables (columns) and each row represents an individual plant.
 The variables

-nitrogen level are factors (categorical variables).
+nitrogen are factors (categorical variables).
 The

-tip treatment variable has 2 levels (
+treat variable has 2 levels (

 notip) and the